 Further along the coast, visitors to Southwold will be utterly charmed by a nostalgic seaside experience.
-The beach hut-lined shore is perfect for a stroll along to the pier, lined with shops and quirky automaton amusements and several places to stop for a bite to eat.
+The beach hut-lined shore is perfect for a stroll along to the pier, lined with shops and quirky automaton amusements, plus The Clockhouse cafe serving delicious sandwiches, paninis, pizzas and hot drinks.

 Nestled alongside the bank of the River Deben in Woodbridge you will find the The Tea Hut, an oasis of calm for families, friends and dog walkers alike, it is the perfect place to rest up and warm up with a hot chocolate after a walk along the river.
 They have a menu of comforting meals such as quiche, jacket potatoes and falafel burgers as well as an extensive kids menu.
 While away the hours on the outdoor decking, watch the boats go by.

 6. Cookhouse Restaurant at Suffolk Food Hall